Brian Horrocks: Back home

-Horrocks rejoined his regiment, based in Germany with the British Army of the Rhine, and followed it to Ireland, then embroiled in the Anglo-Irish War.
+Horrocks rejoined the 1st Battalion of his regiment, based in Germany with the British Army of the Rhine.
+His time was enjoyable for him, later writing:

+He then followed the battalion back to the United Kingdom during the 1921 coal strike, then to Ireland, which was then embroiled in the Anglo-Irish War.
 His duties included searching for arms and dealing with ambushes and roadblocks, which he called "a most unpleasant form of warfare".
 This was followed by a short period in Silesia to deal with tensions between the Polish and German populations.

 On his return to Britain, Horrocks took up the modern pentathlon.
 He competed successfully in army tournaments, and was picked for the British Olympic team for the 1924 Paris Olympics, where he finished 19th out of 38.
 Horrocks spent the remainder of the inter-war years in postings that included adjutant for the 9th Battalion, Middlesex Regiment of the Territorial Army (1926–1930); student at the Staff College, Camberley (1931–32); Staff Captain at the War Office (1934–36); brigade major with the 5th Infantry Brigade (1936–38); and instructor at the Staff College.
-The Territorial Army posting, which Horrocks considered to be among his happiest periods, provided experience in dealing with citizen soldiers, which would prove highly valuable during the Second World War.
+The Territorial Army posting, which Horrocks considered to be among his happiest periods, provided experience in dealing with citizen soldiers, "those truly remarkable people, the British territorials", which would prove highly valuable during the Second World War.
 He received a brevet majority in 1935, and was promoted to substantive major in 1936, and brevet lieutenant colonel in 1937.

 In 1928, Horrocks married Nancy Kitchin, daughter of an architect for the Local Government Board.
-They had one child, a daughter named Gillian, who drowned in 1979 while swimming in the River Thames.
+They had one child, a daughter named Gillian, who drowned in 1979 while swimming in the River Thames, with "the shock and loss" being "almost insupportable".